-The National Fraud Intelligence Bureau have recently announced an increasing amount of scams where fraudsters are targeting and contacting students and graduate job seekers via recruitment websites to obtain bank details and personal information.
+The National Fraud Intelligence Bureau have announced an increasing amount of online scams, whereby fraudsters are targeting and contacting students and graduate job seekers via recruitment websites to obtain their bank details and personal information.

 Check any emails you receive from recruiters or prospective employers for poor spelling and grammar.
 There may also be inconsistent branding or logos that are often a sign of fraudulent activity.
 If you have any doubts, check the company website in a separate browser – it’s important not to click on any web links they’ve sent to you until you’ve verified that the email is legitimate.

-Check the email address that the request has been sent from – an email address from a personal account, or one that doesn’t bear any resemblance to the domain name of the company, could be a sign of fraud.
+Have you ever received an email and thought, is this a real email address?
+Check the email address that the request has been sent from – an email address from a personal account, or one that doesn’t bear any resemblance to the domain name of the company, could be a sign of online fraud.

 For example, if the recruiter asks for a sum of money to pay for a visa, speak to the representative embassy of the country you’re hoping to visit to check that the information you’ve been given is accurate.
 They might also ask for money to secure rental properties, so check with a local letting agent that this is legitimate before providing any funds.